LSSTDESC/healsparse/docs/basic_interface.rst

 Wide Masks
 ----------

 `HealSparse` has support for "wide" bit masks with an arbitrary number of bits that are referred to by bit position rather than value.
 This is useful, for example, when constructing a coadd coverage map where every pixel can uniquely identify the set of input exposures that contributed at the location of that pixel.
 In the case of >64 input exposures you can no longer use a simple 64-bit integer bit mask.
-Wide mask bits are always specified by giving a list of integer positions rather than values (e.g., use :code:`10` instead of :code:`1024 = 2**10`).
+Wide mask bits are always specified by giving a list of integer positions rather than values (e.g., use :code:`10` to set the 10th bit instead of :code:`1024 = 2**10`).

 .. code-block :: python